Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson6.md

 ];
 ```

 Notice there are two outputs.
 The second 'esm' is for ES Modules.
-These don't need to be minified since they are consumed by other bundlers and won't benfit.
+These don't need to be minified since they are consumed by other bundlers and won't benefit.

 Modify `package.json`.
 We need to make sure that importers of the library get the right file.